Banksia aemula: Taxonomy

 Banksia aemula was called wallum by the Kabi people of the Sunshine Coast, giving rise not only to its common name of wallum banksia but also to the name of the ecological community it grows in.
 Frederick Manson Bailey reported in 1913 that the indigenous people of Stradbroke Island knew it as mintie.
 Banyalla is another aboriginal name for the species.

 Banksia aemula was collected by Scottish botanist Robert Brown in June 1801 in the vicinity of Port Jackson, and described by him in his 1810 work Prodromus Florae Novae Hollandiae et Insulae Van Diemen.
-The specific name, Latin for "similar", refers to its similarity to B.serrata.
-Brown also collected a taller tree-like specimen from Sandy Cape which he called Banksia elatior; the specific name is the comparative form of the Latin adjective ēlātus "elevated".
+The specific name aemula is Latin for 'similar', referring to its similarity to B. serrata.
+Brown also collected a taller tree-like specimen from Sandy Cape, which he called Banksia elatior; the specific name is the comparative form of the Latin adjective ēlātus meaning "elevated".

-Under Brown's taxonomic arrangement, B.aemula and B.elatior were placed in subgenus Banksia verae, the "True Banksias", because the inflorescence is a typical Banksia flower spike.
+Under Brown's taxonomic arrangement, B. aemula and B. elatior were placed in subgenus Banksia verae, the "True Banksias", because the inflorescence is a typical Banksia flower spike.
 Banksia verae was renamed Eubanksia by Stephan Endlicher in 1847, and demoted to sectional rank by Carl Meissner in his 1856 classification.
-Meissner further divided Eubanksia into four series, with B.aemula placed in series Quercinae on the basis of its toothed leaves.
+Meissner further divided Eubanksia into four series, with B. aemula placed in series Quercinae on the basis of its toothed leaves.
 When George Bentham published his 1870 arrangement in Flora Australiensis, he discarded Meissner's series, replacing them with four sections.
-B.aemula was placed in Orthostylis, a somewhat heterogeneous section containing 18 species.
+B. aemula was placed in Orthostylis, a somewhat heterogeneous section containing 18 species.
 This arrangement would stand for over a century.